 |App||An online version of an electronic tuner that is on your phone.|

 If you feel the guitar is tuned, play a few chords that use all strings and listen to your sound.
-Then play an entire piece using all the techniques you know and if the sound is constant, your guitar is tuned and good to go!
+Then play an entire piece using all the techniques you know, up the tempo, and if the sound is constant, your guitar is tuned and good to go!

 Remember that all great musicians know that “guitar is 50% playing and 50% tuning.”